What is a Sampling Distribution?

 It gives you information about proportions in a population.
 You would select samples from the population and get the sample proportion.
 The mean of all the sample proportions that you calculate from each sample group would become the proportion of the entire population.

 T-distribution is used when the sample size is very small or not much is known about the population.
-It is used to estimate the mean of the population, confidence intervals, statistical difference, and linear regression.
+It is used to estimate the mean of the population, confidence intervals, statistical differences, and linear regression.

-For example, in South America, you randomly select data about the heights of 10-year-old children and you calculate the mean for 100 of the children.
+For example, in South America, you randomly select data about the heights of 10-year-old children, and you calculate the mean for 100 of the children.
 You also randomly select data from North America and calculate the mean height for one hundred 10-year-old children.

 As you continue to find the average heights for each sample group of children from each continent, you can calculate the mean of the sampling distribution by finding the mean of all the average heights of each sample group.
 Not only can it be computed for the mean, but it can also be calculated for other statistics such as standard deviation and variance.